This article may contain compensated links. Please read the disclosure for more info.

 Music pitch means how high or how low a note is.
+Not how loud or soft it is.

 But how exactly does a high or low pitched note sound?
 And how is it written with a musical staff and clef?
-Learn more about music pitch and how it is notated here.

 On a piano keyboard you can play high pitches to the right, and low pitches to the left.